MHickey2/Wannabe-Healthy/README.md

 There was one further issue I noticed when testing, if you made a comment and submitted it, the user image in the blog_detail(and recipe detail) profile section would disappear, but this was due to a syntax error, and when it was fixed the problem was resolved.

-I also had some issues when using the font awesome icons as some seemed unavailable due to restrictions of use, but used a different site for icons, and this has resolved that issue.
+I also had some issues when using the font awesome icons as some seemed unavailable due to Font Awesome user restrictions, but used a different site for icons, and this has resolved the issue.

-When testing I found I had an issued with the favicon, and had not included the webmanifest site or the selection of icons for mobile sites, so added these and they seem to be working ok.
+When testing I found I had an issue with the favicon, and I had not included the webmanifest file or the selection of icons for mobile sites, so added these and they seem to be working ok.

-I did have an issue with the add a blog form, during testing I realised I did not have to include the slug field, as it was applying the title as a slug, so removed this field from the form and it's working regardless.
+I did have an issue with the add a blog form, during testing I realised I did not have to include the slug field, as it was applying the title as a slug, so removed this field from the form and it's still working.

 <br>